 - Crafton Hills College offers programs in Certified Respiratory Therapist (CRT) and Registered Respiratory Therapist (RRT).
 Admission is open to all students who have completed the prerequisite course(s).
-Contact the Respiratory Care Program Director for information about application materials and registration procedures.
+Contact the Respiratory Care Program Director for information about application materials and registration procedures at (909) 389-3286.

-- RESP 050
+- RESP050

-- AH 101 \ and/or
+- AH 101 and/or

-- ANAT 101 \
+- ANAT 101

-- \ Both are highly recommended
+- Both are highly recommended